 If you ask a local, for an Alcapurrias made far from Piñones (which is the place to go if you are looking to eat alcapurrias) these were amazing!
 On this stop, we also got to try some delicious ceviche.
 Definitely, after this tour Café el Punto is one of those places I’m seriously going back.

 If you watch Man vs. Food, maybe you can recall the episode when Adam came to Puerto Rico and decided to take the Vaca Acostada challenge.
 No, you won’t have the chance to get into the Vaca Acostada challenge, but you’ll get to visit Vaca Brava, which is the restaurant that prepares this dish.
 When Adam came to Puerto Rico, he visited the original one in Barranquitas, but there is another Vaca Brava in Old San Juan.

 During the stop in Vaca Brava, you’ll first learn how to make your own Mojito.
 This was a part of the tour I loved.
 I totally admit it.

-After preparing your own Mojito, you get to try one of the dishes most Puerto Ricans get to eat: Arroz y Habichuelas, Rice and Beans!
-Definitely, what is the point of trying Puerto Rican dishes if you don’t try Rice and Beans? it was definitely needed to have a stop where we can have this, considering I’m a weird .
+After preparing your own Mojito, you get to try one of the dishes most Puerto Ricans get to eat: Arroz y Habichuelas, Rice, and Beans!
+Definitely, what is the point of trying Puerto Rican dishes if you don’t try Rice and Beans? it was definitely needed to have a stop where we can have this, considering I’m weird.
 It was the best starter for the king itself, his royal highness Mofongo.

 I remember when I was little and my grandmother would always prepare hot chocolate (in fact, Cortes chocolate!).
-This part of the tour was also one of my favorites, because it took me back to my own childhood.
-I think it was the best way to end a tour with such and indulging dessert.
+This part of the tour was also one of my favorites because it took me back to my own childhood.
+I think it was the best way to end a tour with such an indulging dessert.

-Why I recommend the Flavor of San Juan tour as a local?
+Why do I recommend the Flavor of San Juan tour as a local?

 Well, here comes my opinion as a local.